kratisto/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_migration_use-cases/guide.en-us.md

 For security reasons, only users who existed before the migration can log in.

 Passwords for these users may have been reset during the migration process.
-If needed, you can update them using the [dedicated OVHcloud API](https://eu.api.ovh.com/console/?section=%2FdedicatedCloud&branch=v1#post-/dedicatedCloud/-serviceName-/user/-userId-/changePassword).
+If needed, you can update them using the [dedicated OVHcloud API](https://ca.api.ovh.com/console/) with the following call:

+> [!api]
+>
+> @api {v1} /dedicatedCloud/ POST /dedicatedCloud/{serviceName}/user/{userId}/changePassword
+>

 > [!warning]
 > Virtual machines cannot be recovered from this interface.
 To export your VMs, use your Managed VCD organization.